-We’ve got some awesomesauce (excellent) news for you: The Oxford University Press recently updated their online dictionary, oxforddictionaries.com, with a variety of new words sure to make you and your bruhs (male friends) happy.
-One of our favorites is hangry, meaning “bad-tempered or irritable as a result of hunger.”
+Believe it or not, hangry is real word in the Oxford University Press online dictionary.
+It means “bad-tempered or irritable as a result of hunger.”
 You know you’ve felt it and now, thankfully, we have a name for it.

 “Hanger” is caused by the drop in nutrients used to fuel your organs and tissues.
 After eating, carbohydrates, proteins and fats are turned into simple sugars (or glucose), amino acids and free fatty acids.
 These nutrients slowly decrease over time as they flow through your blood stream.

 Once the glucose in your blood drops to a level that your brain determines is “dangerous,” you’re likely to notice that thought-processes become more challenging, and acceptable behavior is replaced by grumpiness and irritability.

-“Skipping meals or even skimping on meals can result in you becoming overly hungry,” explains Stephanie Metzner, a registered dietitian who works at Sharp Rees-Stealy.
+“Skipping meals or even skimping on meals can result in you becoming overly hungry,” explains Erin Peisach, RDN, a wellness education specialist with Sharp Rees-Stealy.
 “At that point, your willpower is at its lowest and your irritability can be at its highest.”

 While hangry is a new word, another reason for the unfortunate collision of hunger and anger can be traced back millions of years.
 Appetite hormones are released when you become hungry and cause reactions in the regions of your brain that handle stress and anxiety.